 Make a professional photo for your LinkedIn profile

-The profile picture is very important because as humans we have a natural tendency to judge people very quickly by looks.
-Not just recruiters but each of us, consciously or subconsciously, reads the personality features and characteristics using the sense of sight.
-This is why it is crucial to not only have a profile picture but to make it associate you with only positive qualities, such as attention to detail or confidence.
+We humans have the tendency to judge others very quickly by looks, and this also applies to professional social media platforms, such as LinkedIn.
+Not just recruiters, but all of us, consciously or subconsciously, read the personality features and characteristics using the sense of sight.
+This is why it is crucial to not only have a LinkedIn profile picture, but to have one that will make others associate you with only positive qualities, such as attention to detail or confidence.

 The profile picture is like a showcase for hiring managers, so you have to pay a lot of attention to make it a good one.
-Otherwise, a recruiter who views hundreds of profiles daily may draw an unfavorable conclusion.
+Otherwise, a recruiter who views hundreds of job seekers’ profiles daily may draw an unfavorable conclusion.

-Bear in mind that a photo on social accounts tends to give the first impression for someone who doesn't know you.
+Bear in mind that a photo on social media accounts tends to give the first impression for someone who doesn't know you.
 Keep reading to find out how much more likely you are to get viewed or receive a message if you have a profile picture!

 The LinkedIn research proves that just having a picture makes your profile 14 times more likely to be viewed by others and you have 36 times more chances to receive a message.

 Therefore, there is no doubt a professional photo on LinkedIn is a must-have.
 Not only will it make your profile more complete and get you more views and messages, but will also give the recruiters the right impression.